lucj/argocd-helmfile-plugin/README.md

       mountPath: "/app/config/age/"
 ```

-- also mount into this container the following 2 additional folders:
+- also mount into this container the following volumes (plugins + var-files)

 ```
 repoServer: